 The Authority has a number of strategies for managing interest rate risk.
-Policy is to aim to keep a maximum of 8.7% (8.4% for 2017/18) of its borrowings in variable rate loans.
+Policy is to aim to keep a maximum of 8.4% (no more than 10.0% for 2018/19) of its borrowings in variable rate loans.
 During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans may be repaid early to limit exposure to losses.
 The risk of loss is ameliorated by the fact that a proportion of government grant payable on financing costs will normally move with prevailing interest rates or the authority's cost of borrowing and provides compensation for a proportion of any higher costs.